 Legal representation can be applied by way of notice together with an affidavit prior to the arbitration hearing taking place.
 The legal representative can also apply on the date of hearing orally to the commission to be allowed to represent his or her client.

-If the applicant and the respondent agrees that either party may have legal presentation the commission will not refuse it.
+If the applicant and the respondent agree that either party may have a legal presentation the commission will not refuse it.

 This means that the matter will be dealt with by the commission during arbitration proceedings and both parties can have legal representation.
 The problem would merely exist if the respondent and the applicant do not agree to legal representation to be allowed.

 It is important for attorneys to be fully prepared when arguing Legal representation.
 The attorney should know the facts of the matter fully and must be able to represent its case to the commission.
 If an attorney is not allowed in the arbitration proceedings, the applicant or the respondent would have to present the case by themselves.

 If the commissioner refuses legal representation and the aggrieved party feels that he should not have refused legal representation, the aggrieved party may take the matter on review.